Essential Financial Prompts

 See what is left after effort, cost, and operational drag.

-Separate vanity revenue from real profit
+Separate revenue vanity from real owner value

 Recognize when the business looks better than it actually is.